djangoaddicts/django-hostutils/README.md

 <br/>

 ## License
-django-userextensions is licensed under the GNU-3 license (see the LICENSE file for details).
+django-hostutils is licensed under the GNU-3 license (see the LICENSE file for details).

 https://github.com/davidslusser/django-hostutils/blob/docs/LICENSE